-A couple of years back I had the opportunity to work with an eCommerce business who moved from one eCommerce platform to another.
+A couple of years back I had the opportunity to work with an eCommerce business that moved from one eCommerce platform to another.

 They were doing pretty well and coming into their busiest time of the year.